redspart/breakpoint-io/README.md

 ### Export breakpoints

 Here we create two breakpoints, one regular and one conditional.
 Then we export them to a `breakpoints.json` file in the `.vscode` folder.
-You access the `breakpointio-export` command by hitting `control-shift-p` on windows or `command-shift-p` on mac.
+You access the `export breakpoint` command by hitting `control-shift-p` on windows or `command-shift-p` on mac.

 ![exporting breakpoints in action](content/export.gif)

 We have reset the breakpoints in the above example but kept the `breakpoints.json`.
-You can see when we import them, all the settings for each breakpiont is kept in it's original location.You access the `breakpointio-import` command by hitting `control-shift-p` on windows or `command-shift-p` on mac.
+You can see when we import them, all the settings for each breakpiont is kept in it's original location.You access the `import breakpoint` command by hitting `control-shift-p` on windows or `command-shift-p` on mac.

 ![importing breakpoints in action](content/import.gif)